 Livermore Falls woman charged after pistol discharged in mobile home park

 Jun.
-22—LIVERMORE FALLS — A local woman was arrested Sunday after police responded to a report of gunshots at a mobile home park at 162 Fayette Road, which is state Route 17.
+23—LIVERMORE FALLS — A local woman was arrested Sunday after police responded to a report of gunshots at a mobile home park at 162 Fayette Road, which is state Route 17.

 Officer Maverick Real arrested Barbara Fonck, 27, of Livermore Falls on a charge of aggravated reckless conduct with a firearm.
 She was taken to the Androscoggin County Jail in Auburn and released after posting $750 bail.